wp-plugins/textwise/readme.txt

 === TextWise Similarity Search ===
 Contributors: textwise
-Tags: admin, Post, posts, tags, tagging, links, photo, photos, images, video, youtube, amazon, widget, articles Requires at least: 2.6.1
+Tags: admin, Post, posts, tags, tagging, links, photo, photos, images, video, youtube, amazon, articles Requires at least: 2.6.1
 Tested up to: 2.7.1
 Stable tag: 0.9.3

-Use the power of TextWise Semantic Search technology to find related images, videos, and other content to your blog post as you edit.
+Use the power of TextWise Similarity Search technology to find related images, videos, and other content to your blog post as you edit.

 == Description ==

-Create better posts with our Semantic Search plugin for Wordpress.
+Create better posts with our Similarity Search plugin for Wordpress.
 The plugin automatically suggests related content as you write.

 * Generate related category and tagging phrases
-* Enhance your post with images, links, and videos from Wikipedia, Flickr, YouTube
+* Enhance your post with images, links, and videos from Wikipedia, Flickr, and YouTube
-* Add related links to pages on Wikipedia, Amazon, and thousands of blogs and news websites
+* Add related links to pages on Wikipedia, Amazon, and thousands of news and blog websites

 = Features =